ab2pentest/ab2.github.io/_posts/2022-06-25-THM-IslandOrchestration.md

 ### 172.17.0.2

-I didn't know what this host is doing ...
+I didn't know what this host was doing ...

 ```bash
 ./nmap -sC -sV 172.17.0.2 -p- -vvv